 How Does Aged Oolong Taste?

 Many who have yet to try aged oolong might initially imagine the taste of an aged pu-erh.
-We must say, the two teas are very apart in terms of flavor profiles.
+We must say, the two teas are very different in terms of flavor profiles.
 Aged oolongs are incredibly sweet, mellow, and smooth.
 It doesn't possess the earthy, fermented taste of pu-erh.
-The taste is unique and complex — quite incomparable to other tea types.
-Many tea enthusiasts claim that aged oolong has a pronounced cha qi.
+The taste is unique and complex, unlike that of other teas.
+Many tea enthusiasts claim that aged oolong has a more pronounced Cha Qi.

 Aged Oolong vs Aged Pu-erh

 Aged oolongs are vastly different from the more familiar aged pu-erh.
 First of all, farmers don't ferment oolong, which plays a huge role in its taste and aroma.
 Naturally, aged oolong won't have a strong earthy or fermented taste.
-It is far more smooth and sweet.
+It is far smoother and sweeter.

-Farmers re-roast most aged oolong every few years.
+Tea masters often re-roast aged oolong every few years.
 The roasting removes excess moisture that would otherwise give the tea an earthy quality.
-This delicate process requires the supervision of a tea master.
+However, excessive roasting may destroy the unique "plum" or "ginseng" notes of the aged tea.

 Aging Oolong At Home